- Airwallex is aimed at businesses of all sizes making financial transactions in a global market.

 How fast are Airwallex transfers?

-The transfer speed depends on the currency and destination, and the delivery method .
-Most non-SWIFT transfers can be completed within one business day, but SWIFT transfers may take up to three business days.
+The transfer speed depends on the currency, destination and delivery method.
+For example, most non-SWIFT transfers can be completed within one business day, but SWIFT transfers may take up to three business days.

 Are there any minimum or maximum transfer limits?